comicrelief/serverless-starter-app/README.Template.md

 sls offline start
 ```

-_Does this service need LocalStack for local SQS or other offline services?_
+Prompt: _Does this service need LocalStack for local SQS or other offline services?_

 ### Testing

-Unit tests are run using package scripts e.g. `yarn test:unit` (_or NPM if this repo uses that_) _Do they require any special setup?_ _Do they access any external services?_
+Unit tests are run using package scripts e.g. `yarn test:unit` (_or NPM if this repo uses that_) Prompt: _Do they require any special setup?_ _Do they access any external services?_

 Feature tests on the other hand require a deployment of this service (or the local simulation) and will make HTTP requests to it.
 In order to run them, you need to set up your local environment:

 - ensure your .env file is set up as described above
-- _any special requirements - e.g. VPN access to databases?_
+- prompt: _any special requirements - e.g. VPN access to databases?_

 You can then run the feature tests using a package script like `yarn test:feat`.